- The definition of waterfall marketing

 How to Create Waterfall Marketing Charts

-You’ve decided you’d like to use the waterfall method as your marketing strategy going forward.
-To get started with that, it helps to have your own waterfall marketing chart.
-What should one of these charts look like and how would you even go about making it?
+To get started with that, it helps to have your waterfall marketing chart.
+What should one of these charts look like, and how would you even go about making it?

 You’re then left with the final value, which may look somewhat different from the initial value (although hopefully not too different).

-As a marketing company, you can make your own waterfall marketing charts to track blog traffic, traffic sources, leads, or any other important metric that matters to you at the time.
+You can make your own waterfall marketing charts to track blog traffic, traffic sources, leads, or any other important metric.

 Image courtesy of HubSpot

-If you don’t want a marketing waterfall chart that’s as complex, especially if this will be your first one, that’s your prerogative.
-Here are the steps to follow to make your own waterfall marketing chart today no matter how involved it gets.
+Here are the steps to follow to make your waterfall marketing chart today, no matter how involved it gets.

-Step 4: Save your chart, print it if you want, or send it among your marketing team members to discuss the results.
+- Step 4: Save your chart, print it if you want, or send it to your marketing team members to discuss the results.

-It’s also possible to make a waterfall chart in your favorite marketing software, but this will depend on which software you currently use.
+It’s also possible to make a waterfall chart in your favorite marketing software.

 Given how easy it is to create waterfall marketing charts, you can quickly begin studying the analytics and metrics that matter most to your company in your waterfall campaign.